 How much does a collection agency surety bond cost in Indiana?

 Indiana collection agency surety bonds are set in the amount of $5,000 and are required by the Indiana Secretary of State.
-SuretyBonds.com can issue these bonds for $100 over the phone!
+SuretyBonds.com can issue these bonds online for $100.
 No credit check is required, so everyone qualifies for the same low rate.
 Buy your Indiana collection agency surety bond in less than 5 minutes!

 |Bond Type||Bond Amount||Cost|